StoneShark/MancalaGames/README.md

 * Moves - determines valid moves for computer player
 * Incrementer - increments clockwise, counter-clockwise, past blocks, etc.
 * Sow Starter - processes start hole by determining the number of seeds to sow possibly leaving one seed
+* Make Child - stops sowing when a child should be made and is the test for making a child in the capturer
 * Get Direction - determines which specific direction to sow
 * Sower - sows the seeds (uses incrementer)
 * Capt_Ok - determines if the contents of a single hole can be captured